Pseudokami/frontendUpload-supabase/README.md

 * Ensure you are accessing `index.html` via Live Server (port 5500), not double-clicking the file.

 **"Fetch Failed" / Timeout**
 * This project uses `axios` specifically to fix this issue.
-If it persists, ensure you ran `npm install` to get the latest version of Axios.
+If it persists, ensure you ran `npm install Axios` to get the latest version of Axios.